Shivon/IT-Sicherheit-02/pseudo_number_generator/notes.md

 * We used SUN-UNIX drand48 for reference
   * The parameters within this reference are so big that even long is not enough and creates an overflow
     -> we have to use BigInter

+### Additional notes

+* BigInteger is not as high-performing as long, take other standard and use long if performance is an issue (e.g. games)